wazo-platform/wazo-doc/source/system/xivo-dird/xivo-dird.rst

 Back-end
 --------

-A back-end is a plugin implementation to query a given directory.
+A back-end is a connector to query a specific type of directory, e.g. one back-end to query LDAP servers, another back-end to query CSV files, etc.

 Source
 ------

 A source is an instance of a back-end.
-Given a csv back-end I can have many configurations, each of these configurations is called a source.
-For example, I could have the customer-csv and the employee-csv sources.
-All using the csv back-end.
+One backend may be used multiples times to query multiple directories of the same type.
+For example, I could have the customer-csv and the employee-csv sources, each using the CSV back-end, but reading a different file.

 Plugins
 -------

 A plugin is an extension point in xivo-dird.
 It is a way to add or modify the functionality of xivo-dird.
+There are currently three types of plugins:

+* Back-ends to query different types of directories (LDAP, CSV, etc.)
+* Services to provide different directory actions (lookup, reverse lookup, etc.)
+* Views to expose directory results in different formats (JSON, XML, etc.)

 API